TER Grand Est

-TER Grand Est or TER Fluo is the regional rail network serving the region of Grand Est, northeastern France.
-It is operated by the French national railway company SNCF.
+TER Grand Est, operating under the brand TER Fluo, is the regional rail network serving the region of Grand Est, northeastern France.
+It is operated by the French national railway company SNCF on behalf of the region.
 It was formed in 2016 from the previous TER networks TER Alsace, TER Lorraine and TER Champagne-Ardenne, when the respective regions were merged.

 History

-On 1st January 2016, the three administrative regions of Alsace, Lorraine and Champagne-Ardenne merged.
+On 1 January 2016, the three administrative regions of Alsace, Lorraine and Champagne-Ardenne merged.
 As a result, on 11 December 2016, TER Grand Est was created out of the three existing systems TER Alsace, TER Lorraine and TER Champagne-Ardenne, including TER 200 and TER Vallée de la Marne.

 In spring 2019, TER Grand Est was integrated into the intermodal network Fluo Grand Est. The new branding is used to signify TER train services operated in the region.